 Number Formats in Formulas

-When using formulas, keep in mind how different units are stored in Productive:
+When using formulas, if you do not select a unit when entering literal numbers, keep in mind how different units are stored in Productive:

 Money values are counted in cents.